IIITLucknowSWEngg/CSAICSABTeam011/Project.md

 # Project Overview

 Myntra is a prominent fashion and lifestyle e-commerce platform that offers a vast selection of clothing, accessories, footwear, and other lifestyle products.
 With its user-friendly interface, Myntra allows customers to browse through products, filter by categories, and make purchases seamlessly.
-The platform supports personalized recommendations, multiple payment options, and real-time order tracking, enhancing the shopping experience for users.
+The platform supports multiple payment options, and real-time order tracking, enhancing the shopping experience for users.

 ---